How Much Are Personal Injury Lawyer Fees?

 Most personal injury lawyers represent clients “on contingency.”
 This means that the client does not pay them by the hour.
-Instead, the only fee they will charge is a percentage of either your settlement or your jury award.
+Instead, the only fee personal injury lawyers will charge is a percentage of either your settlement or your jury award.

-If you do not win your case, then you don’t owe the lawyer any fees.
+If you do not win your case, then you don’t owe the injury attorney any fees.
 Contingency fees make it affordable for injured victims to obtain experienced legal help.
-These fees also create an incentive for lawyers to only take cases that have merit, otherwise they will do all of their work for no compensation if they lose.
+These fees also create an incentive for lawyers to only take cases that have merit, otherwise, they will do all of their work for no compensation if they lose.

 The size of your lawyer’s personal injury attorney fee will usually depend on whether you settle the case before or after filing a lawsuit: